Hi there, and welcome!

 - Eat home-prepared foods – it’s the only way to truly know what’s in your food.

-- Eat traditional foods – they have stood the test of time and use local / indigenous ingredients, which are more easily and economically sourced.
+- Eat foods traditional to where you live – they use local / indigenous ingredients which are generally more easily and economically sourced.

 - Use a wide variety of ingredients.